Policies and Procedures for the Office of the Registrar

 Students may attempt a course only three times (including original grades, repeat grades, audits, and withdrawals) unless noted differently in the course description.
 Students with extenuating circumstances may petition for a fourth attempt through a Student Services advisor.
 All grades from the third attempt and any subsequent attempts will be included when the student’s GPA is calculated.

 A withdrawal is a change in the student’s course schedule where one or more courses are withdrawn before the end of the term.
-Withdrawn courses appear on the student’s transcript as a “W” and are classified as attempts.
+Withdrawn courses appear on the student’s transcript as a W and are classified as attempts.
 No refunds are permitted for withdrawn courses.
-Effective through the end of the Spring 2020 term only, students may withdraw after the withdrawal deadline without academic penalty due to the impact of COVID-19 during the Spring 2020 term.
-Students are encouraged to discuss their academic progress with their instructor, academic advisor and financial aid representative before withdrawing.

 Withdrawal from a Course or Complete Withdrawal from the College (No Refund)

-Withdrawing from a one or more courses during the semester, without complete withdrawal from the college, may have an impact on both the amount of aid received for the semester and a student’s academic eligibility to continue receiving financial aid for future enrollment.
+Financial Aid Impact - Withdrawing from one or more courses during the semester, without complete withdrawal from the College, may have an impact on both the amount of aid received for the semester and a student’s academic eligibility to continue receiving financial aid for future enrollment.
+Students should contact the Office of Financial Aid for further information regarding the impact of withdrawing from one or more courses.

-Withdrawal Grading -SCF encourages the student to discuss a withdrawal with the instructor, Financial Aid, and academic advisor before withdrawing from a course.
-If the student withdraws from the college, they are required to meet with Financial Aid and Academic Advising prior to submitting the completed Withdrawal Form to the Office of the Registrar.
-A student enrolled in an accelerated and/or short-term course may withdraw without academic penalty at any time prior to the withdrawal deadline specific to the course.
+Withdrawal Grading - SCF encourages the student to discuss a withdrawal with the instructor, Financial Aid, and an academic advisor before withdrawing from a course.
+A student enrolled may withdraw without academic penalty at any time prior to the withdrawal deadline specific to the course.

-Late withdrawal -A student may appeal for a late withdrawal by completing a Late Withdrawal Appeal Form, accompanied by an explanation why the deadline was missed and include any documentation that would aid in the appeal review should be directed to the Academic Dean on the student’s primary campus.
-The Academic Dean has final authority for this appeal.
-If the appeal is granted, the academic grade would be changed to a ‘W’ without GPA consequences.
-Students may obtain a Late Withdrawal Appeal Form from the Advising Center.
+Late withdrawal - A student may appeal for a late withdrawal by completing a Request to Appeal the Withdraw Policy form.
+Appeals are only considered if a student can provide documentation that demonstrates major verifiable extenuating circumstances clearly beyond the student’s control that led to their missing the withdraw deadline and inability to successfully complete the course.
+Appeal requests should be sent to the Associate Provost for Academic and Faculty Affairs.
+The Associate Provost has final authority for this appeal.
+If the appeal is granted, the academic grade would be changed to a W without GPA consequences.
+Students may obtain a Request to Appeal the Withdraw Policy form from College and Career Planning Center.

 Return of Federal Financial Aid Upon Withdrawal from the College

-Effective with the Fall 2000 term, students who receive federal financial aid funds and who withdraw from all classes may be required to return all or a portion of these funds to the federal government.
-Students should consult with the Financial Aid Services office before completely withdrawing from the College.
+Students who receive federal financial aid funds and who withdraw from all classes may be required to return all or a portion of these funds to the federal government.
+Students should consult with the Financial Aid Office before completely withdrawing from the College.

 A student is considered in good standing when the term and cumulative GPAs are 2.0 or above, or in initial good standing during the first term after transfer from another college or university, regardless of the transfer GPA.